Yes, these are square biscuits. Why you ask? For superior rise and less wastage of precious buttery dough. Also, they look fancy.

 - Roll dough into 12 by 9-inch rectangle, the long side facing you.
 Using the bench scraper, fold into thirds like business letter.
 Press edge of dough firmly to seal folds.
 Turn dough 90 degrees clockwise.
 Repeat rolling into 12 by 9-inch rectangle, folding into thirds, and turning clockwise 4 more times, for total of 5 sets of folds.
 After last set of folds, roll dough into 8 1/2-inch square about 1 inch thick.
 Transfer dough to prepared sheet, cover with plastic wrap, and refrigerate for 30 minutes.
 Adjust oven rack to upper-middle position and heat oven to 400 degrees.

 - Transfer dough to lightly floured cutting board.
-Using sharp, floured chef’s knife, trim edges to make straight lines.
+Using a sharp, floured chef’s knife, trim edges to make straight lines.
 Save these scraps!
 Cut remaining dough into squares, flouring knife after each cut.
 I usually get 8 medium biscuits.
 Arrange biscuits at least 1 inch apart on sheet.
-Use dough scraps to make pinwheels.
+Use dough scraps to make pinwheels or other shapes.
 Melt reserved butter; brush tops of biscuits with melted butter.

 - Bake until tops are golden brown, 22 to 25 minutes, rotating sheet halfway through baking.
 Transfer biscuits to wire rack and let cool for an excruciating 15 minutes before serving.